Civilian Conservation Corps Camp

 In the mid-20th century, Union County experienced significant economic and social changes.
 The mechanization of agriculture brought both advantages and challenges, leading to a decline in the number of family farms.
 However, the local economy diversified, with the growth of manufacturing and other industries.
 Today, Union County continues to be a vibrant and prosperous community, with a strong agricultural sector, small businesses, and a close-knit population that values its rich history and natural beauty.

-This timeline provides a concise overview of the key events in the history of Union County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Union County, South Dakota.

 • 1862 - The area now known as Union County is established as part of the Dakota Territory.